‘Self-esteem is the reputation we acquire with ourselves.’ – Nathaniel Branden

-- Ask the child to list down all negative statements that he or she makes about herself under the Bad self-talk column.
+- Ask your child to list all negative statements that they make about themselves under the Bad self-talk column.

-- Next, ask the child to turn the negative statements into positive ones.
-The statements should be clear and specific to the talents or abilities of the kid.
+- Next, ask your child to turn the negative statements into positive ones.
+The statements should be clear and specific to the talents or abilities of your child.

 You could help by giving the child an example in the beginning.
 You can share how you change your negative self-talk into a positive one and how that helps you.